SynBioDex/SBOL-visual/Glyphs/chromosomal-locus/README.md

 ## Recommended Glyph and Alternates

-The glyph to indicate integration into a chromosome is an S-shaped curve of the backbone, suggesting a larger looping structure:
+The glyph to indicate integration into a chromosome is an S-shaped curve of the backbone, suggesting something that might be part of a larger looping structure:

 ![glyph specification](chromosomal-locus-specification.png)